Balendu Prakash

-Vaidya Balendu Prakash is an Indian Ayurveda practitioner.
-He is a former physician to the President of India and the founder of Paadav, a specialty Ayurvedic hospital in Dehradun.
+Vaidya Balendu Prakash (14 March 1959 – 7 August 2026) was an Indian Ayurveda practitioner.
+He was a physician to the President of India and the founder of Paadav, a specialty Ayurvedic hospital in Dehradun.
 The Government of India awarded him the fourth highest civilian award of the Padma Shri in 1999.

-Biography
+Life and career

 Balendu Prakash was born on 14 March 1959, at Meerut, in the Indian state of Uttar Pradesh, to Vaidya Chandra Prakash, an Ayurveda practitioner.
 He did his early schooling at Meerut and graduated in Science with Honours (BSc Hons.) after which he secured the Ayurvedic Medicine degree of BAMS (Ayurvedacharya) from Maharshi Dayanand University, Rohtak.
-It is reported that he learnt Rasa Shastra, a traditional Indian therapeutic protocol, where metal, in powder and paste forms, are used alongside herbs, for the treatment, from his father.
+It was reported that he learnt Rasa Shastra, a traditional Indian therapeutic protocol, where metal, in powder and paste forms, are used alongside herbs, for the treatment, from his father.
 In 1989, he moved his base to Dehradun and founded Vaidya Chandra Prakash Cancer Research Foundation (SIROs) for ayurvedic research.

 His treatment protocols have been subjected to studies in International Journal of Interdisciplinary and Multidisciplinary Studies in 2014.
-He has published several articles in alternative medicine research journals about his findings, covering the treatment of cancer and other diseases.
-In 2000, when he set up a research unit at the Regional Cancer Centre, Thiruvananthapuram, he found it difficult to get patient referrals from medical doctors of the Centre.
-It is also reported that a team of British medical doctors scrutinised Prakash's treatment and his patients in 1990, only to report negatively about the therapeutic efficacy of the treatment.
+He had published several articles in alternative medicine research journals about his findings, covering the treatment of cancer and other diseases.
+In 2000, when he set up a research unit at the Regional Cancer Centre, Thiruvananthapuram, he found it difficult to get patient referrals from medical doctors of the centre.
+It was also reported that a team of British medical doctors scrutinised Prakash's treatment and his patients in 1990, only to report negatively about the therapeutic efficacy of the treatment.